rikukissa/redux-isolated-apps/README.md

 <img src="https://raw.githubusercontent.com/rikukissa/redux-isolated-apps/master/diagram.png" width="452" />

-The idea of this repository is to provide a sandbox for testing different methods of making a Redux app more scalable by isolating complex pieces of logic to independent, reusable blocks of code.
-This could potentially be useful for component authors as well, since instead of just using React's API (state, setState, ...) you would be able to use Redux for handling your component's internal logic!
+The idea here is to experiment with building Redux applications by reusing Redux applications.
+So basically a classic Yo Dawg situation.
+I'm doing this in the name of science and in the hope that future generations would have a more structured way of building user interfaces.

+This repository functions as a sandbox for testing different methods of cluing these Redux apps together.
+The way I see it, this could potentially lead into more scalable Redux codebases as you would now have a concept even greater than components or containers, that both are quite low-level.
+Also a really practical thing you could use this for would be a bit more complex reusable components like date pickers that have a state of their own, but have to use `this.setState`, component state & other funny stuff for managing the state.

 ### Structure of this repository